Development contributions help address the needs of the growing population in the Bayside area.

 |Ramsgate Commercial Centre||$13,395.69||$20,000.00||$20,000.00||$20,000.00||$10,148.20|

 |Mascot Station Precinct||$20,000.00||$20,000.00||$20,000.00||$20,000.00||$5,060.77|

 Inquiries about the Contributions Register should be directed to Bayside Council’s Customer Service Centres.
 Information about particular developments can be found using our online DA Tracker tool.

 Which ones currently apply?

-There are currently six development contributions plans which apply in the Bayside area.
-The Plans are from the former Botany and Rockdale Council areas and are made up of four s7.11 (s94) Plans and two s7.12 (s94a) Plans.
+There are currently six development contributions plans which apply to the Bayside area.
+The plans are from the former Botany and Rockdale Council areas and are made up of four 7.11 (formerly s94 of the EP&A Act) Plans and two s7.12 (formerly s94a of the EP&A Act) Plans.